 We already discussed the importance of data-driven decisions in our article on the business impact of Big Data, so we invite you to read it for more information.

-Predictive Maintenance Use Cases Across the Industries
+Machine Learning-Based Predictive Maintenance Use Cases Across the Industries

-Machine Learning algorithms are already changing the ways companies run their businesses.
+Machine learning algorithms are already changing the ways companies run their businesses.
 In this section, we will focus on some of the most interesting examples.

 Manufacturing Industry

-Predictive maintenance is perfect for the manufacturing industry, where it is widely used to monitor the health of manufacturing plant equipment such as CNC machines, robots, and conveyor belts.
+Many modern platforms support AI-based predictive maintenance, using machine learning algorithms to monitor equipment health and forecast failures before they occur.
+Predictive maintenance is perfect for manufacturing software solutions, where it is widely used to monitor the health of manufacturing plant equipment such as CNC machines, robots, and conveyor belts.

-In combination with IoT, it is possible to analyze sensor high dimensional data such as vibration, temperature, and pressure to detect anomalies and predict potential failures before they occur.
-In this scientific research, it is described how Machine Learning techniques are increasingly being used in the field of predictive maintenance to predict failures and calculate estimated Remaining Useful Life (RUL) of equipment.
+In combination with AI and IoT, predictive maintenance in manufacturing enables analysis of high-dimensional sensor data, such as vibration, temperature, and pressure, to detect anomalies and predict potential failures before they occur.
+Monitoring systems track equipment components such as bearings, motors, and pumps to detect abnormal behavior.In this scientific research, it is described how machine learning techniques are increasingly being used in predictive maintenance to predict equipment failures and estimate the remaining useful life (RUL).
 A case study proposed in this research experiment compares multiple combinations of feature engineering techniques and advanced ML models to find the most efficient techniques for prediction.

 Oil and Gas Industry